Buying Used Espresso Machines & Grinders – Kev’s Guide

 Lelit machines come up fairly regularly used, too – in particular at the lower end the Lelit Anna PL41TEM which you’ll find for around the £300 mark.

-Nuova Simonelli Oscar 2 is another espresso worth keeping an eye out for used.
+Nuova Simonelli Oscar 2 is another espresso coffee worth keeping an eye out for used.
 They’re heat exchanger machines, around £800 new, and you can pick them up from around £400 used.
 It’s many machine for that money in my simple opinion.
-If you can get an Oscar 2 for £400 and a Eureka Mignon for £200 – that’s a fantastic home barista setup for £600!
+If you can get an Oscar 2 for £400 and a Eureka Mignon for £200 – that’s a wonderful home barista setup for £600!

 Buying a used espresso machine.